iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Stopped working correctly - it freezes when I start it up.
 It used to be fine, but the minute I press go, it goes for 1 second then stops.
 Audio stops, timer stops, it just won't work.
 Not sure if there's been an update which has messed it up but my phone (Google pixel 3) is up to date.
 Please fix it, this is my running lifeline<br> :date: __2021-01-21 00:05:01__

 > Keeps closing down.
 Each time Im outside running it stays on for a bit.
 I think when the Internet connection goes down slightly it just shuts completely and I have to start all over again!
 So annoying!
 Does anyone know a better app here?
 Or is it something tthat Im not doing right??
 It shouldn't be so hard... :(<br> :date: __2021-01-20 20:12:39__

-> Awful, had to reset it 3 times over the first two runs I did.
-I've had to guess Whereabout I was in tbe run.
-I've uninstalled and now going to try a different app.<br> :date: __2021-01-13 18:23:18__

-> Can't be arsed.which is an indicator of how boring it is<br> :date: __2021-01-13 15:07:16__

-> Very dissapointed my second schedule run and it keeps freezing 😣 11 01.2020 no change app keeps stopping<br> :date: __2021-01-11 21:51:01__